zulip/zulip-mobile/docs/howto/editor.md

 general.
 Its support for Java and for Android-specific quirks is excellent, while VS Code's is not very good.
 When working in the Android-specific part of our codebase (`android/`), we therefore recommend using Android Studio.

+## Other editors

+Using other editors isn't generally recommended.
+Here's some miscellaneous information if you do.

+* We format our code using `prettier`.
+Run `yarn prettier` to do this manually.
+(If using Atom, the `prettier-atom` plugin helps.)